Fun, 'funky putts' & major prep at Scottish Open

 It's why fellow American Max Homa calls this stretch of coastline in East Lothian "the Mecca of golf courses".
 Even the threat of typically rotten Scottish weather - strong winds and rain - can't dampen the enthusiasm.

-"It's 110 degrees at my house right now, so this is a welcome temperature and I don't mind a little rain here and there," said Phoenix-based Californian Homa, who can't get enough of the "awesome" crowds, who have made it the fastest-selling Scottish Open ever.
+"It's 110 degrees at my house right now, so this is a welcome temperature and I don't mind a little rain here and there," said Phoenix-based Californian Homa, who can't get enough of the "awesome" crowds that have made it the fastest-selling Scottish Open ever.

 "They get boisterous - I can't understand a word half of them are saying.
 It is quite fun to try and decipher that," he added.